SALES PRIVACY NOTICE

 - Your communication and marketing preferences.

-- Financial viability information (proof of funds, bank statements, solicitors letter, mortgage in principal)
+- Financial viability information (proof of funds, bank statements, solicitors’ letter, mortgage agreement in principle)

 We gather personal information:

-- directly from you, for example when you call to ask us to market your property for sale, or enquiring about purchasing a property
+- Directly from you, for example when you call to ask us and when we call you to market your property for sale (sellers only) or enquire about purchasing a property.

 - We also may gather personal information from monitoring or recording calls and if we use CCTV.
 We may record or monitor phone calls with you for regulatory purposes, for training and to ensure and improve quality of service delivery, to ensure safety of our staff and customers, and to resolve queries or issues.
 We may also use CCTV on our premises to ensure the safety and security of our staff and customers.